getcanoe/website/help.md

 This operation is harmless but can take some time as it will reload all blockchains associated with your wallet from the Nano network.

+Also, as of Canoe version 0.3.6 that handles so called "state blocks" - be aware that the block explorers may not yet show them properly.

 ##### Can I use the same wallet (seed) and its’s accounts on different devices (e.g. mobile and desktop)?

-It’s possibile, but at this time (before Canoe implements proper wallet sharing on multiple devices) we recommend using a different wallet for each device.
-Using the same wallet across devices could lead to your wallet going out of sync.
+It’s possible, but at this time (before Canoe implements proper wallet sharing on multiple devices) we recommend using a different wallet for each device.
+Using the same wallet (the same seed) across devices leads to your wallet going out of sync.
 You will need to "Repair" your wallet as described above, to get your wallet in sync again.
+This will be fixed in version 0.3.7 of Canoe.

 ##### I want to backup my address book.